 Children from three to six years of age should be supervised by their parents when brushing and flossing.
-Make brushing and flossing a family routine, brush your teeth together!
+Make brushing and teeth flossing a family routine, brush your teeth together!
 Put on a Youtube video with a "brushing song" and play a game for two (2) minutes; use 30 seconds per quadrant: upper right, upper left, lower left, lower right: and you have completed the circle!
 Now the whole family will be "sugar bug" free.

 Should My Child Brush Their Teeth Before Bed?

 Brushing twice a day is important for your child.
 Brushing before bed gets rid of harmful bacteria which accumulates through the day.
 What else stays in your child's mouth?
-Sugar, which is food for bacteria that causes cavities.
+Sugar, which is food for bacteria that causes dental cavities.
 Brushing and flossing helps to remove bacteria.
 Brushing before bed encourages good oral health habits.

 Flossing with Children

-Flossing is an essential part of oral health.
+Teeth flossing is an essential part of oral health.
 The sooner you introduce it - the better!